Analyzing insurance data with an exponentiated composite Inverse-Gamma Pareto model: Numerical Examples

+The estimation of extreme quantiles $Q(p)$ with $p$ being large is an important topic in insurance data modeling.
+These extreme quantiles are named as Value-at-Risk (VaR).
+For a loss random variable, VaR at the level of $p$ is defined as:

+In the context of insurance industry, VaR represents the amount of capital that an insurance company needs to have to protect the company against bankruptcy due to extreme claims.

-\subsubsection{Case 1: Danish fire insurance data}
+\subsubsection{Case 1: Danish Fire Insurance Data}

 Danish fire insurance data was widely used by many researchers to check the performance of different composite models.
 The data set contains 2492 claims in millions of Danish Krones (DKK) from the years 1980 to 1990.
 From the \textit{SMPracticals} package in R \cite{smpractical}, we were able to obtain the data and complete the analysis.
-Table 7 provides the performance of several models including exponentiated IG-Pareto model.
-Exponentiated IG-Pareto model outperforms the original one-parameter IG-Pareto model in both $AIC$ and $BIC$.
-This is consistent with Figure 3.
-Firgure 3 presents the comparison of IG-Pareto model, exponentiated IG-Pareto model and the Guassian kernel density estimate of the Danish Fire Insurance Dataset.
-Exponentiated IG-Pareto model provides a satisfactory fit to the Danish Fire Insurance Data while the original one-parameter IG-Pareto model does not fit the same data set well.
+The histogram of this data set is presented as Figure 3.
+Table 7 provides the results from this data set.
+Exponentiated IG-Pareto model outperforms the original one-parameter IG-Pareto model in terms of $NLL$, $AIC$ ,$BIC$, $AICc$ and $CAIC$.
+This is consistent with Figure 6.
+Firgure 6 presents the comparison of IG-Pareto model, exponentiated IG-Pareto model and the Gaussian kernel density estimate of the Danish Fire Insurance Dataset.
+Exponentiated IG-Pareto model provides a satisfactory fit to the Danish Fire Insurance Data while the original one-parameter IG-Pareto model does not fit the data well.
 Among the three two-parameter models we chose, Inverse-Gamma model performed slightly better compared to exponentiated IG-Pareto model.
-However, in terms of $NLL, AIC$ and $BIC$, the exponentiated IG-Pareto model gave a better performance compared to the two-parameter Weibull model.
+However, in terms of $NLL, AIC$ and $BIC$, the exponentiated IG-Pareto model gives a better performance compared to the two-parameter Weibull model.
+Both Weibull-Inverse Weibull and Weibull-Pareto composite models perform better than the proposed exponentiated IG-Pareto model in terms of all the goodness-of-fit measures.

-\subsubsection{Case 2: Norwegian fire insurance data}
+\subsubsection{Case 2: Norwegian Fire Insurance Data}